Semi-verified PAC Learning from the Crowd: Main Algorithms and Guarantees

-We further note that comparing to the non-robust version, \complabel does not require extra crowd labels or comparison tags to label $S$, because once it decides to query the verified data, it will end up restarting the main algorithm.
-Thus, the label and comparison complexity of \complabel matches that of the non-robust counterpart in~\citet{shen2020efficient}.
+We further note that comparing to the non-robust algorithm in~\cite{zeng2022crowd}, \complabel does not require extra crowd labels or comparison tags to label $S$, because once it decides to query the verified data, it will end up restarting the main algorithm.
+Thus, the label and comparison complexity of \complabel matches that of~\citet{zeng2022crowd}.